You need to sign in or sign up before continuing.

 I received this ARC in exchange for my honest review.
 Thank you, Scribner and NetGalley!

-Graphic: Animal cruelty, Animal death, Body horror, Bullying, Child abuse, Child death, Confinement, Cursing, Death, Domestic abuse, Drug use, Eating disorder, Emotional abuse, Gore, Mental illness, Pedophilia, Rape, Self harm, Sexism, Sexual assault, Sexual content, Sexual violence, Suicidal thoughts, Suicide, Torture, Violence, Blood, Medical content, Grief, Religious bigotry, Death of parent, Murder, Fire/Fire injury, Gaslighting, Sexual harassment, Injury/Injury detail, and Pandemic/Epidemic
+Graphic: Animal cruelty, Animal death, Body horror, Bullying, Child abuse, Child death, Confinement, Cursing, Death, Domestic abuse, Drug use, Eating disorder, Emotional abuse, Gore, Mental illness, Pedophilia, Rape, Self harm, Sexism, Sexual assault, Sexual content, Sexual violence, Suicidal thoughts, Suicide, Torture, Violence, Blood, Medical content, Grief, Religious bigotry, Death of parent, Murder, Fire/Fire injury, Gaslighting, Sexual harassment, Injury/Injury detail, Pandemic/Epidemic

-Moderate: Panic attacks/disorders, Cannibalism, and Abandonment
+Moderate: Panic attacks/disorders, Cannibalism, Abandonment

-Minor: Excrement, Vomit, Pregnancy, and Alcohol
+Minor: Excrement, Vomit, Pregnancy, Alcohol

 Graphic: Fatphobia